 Elevations in LDH levels are sometimes seen in seemingly healthy patients.
 Further investigation is not usually necessary unless other signs or symptoms of disease are present.
 Children typically have higher normal levels of LDH than adults.

 An abnormally low LDH test result is uncommon.
 High vitamin C or E intake can cause low test results.
-Lactate dehydrogenase deficiency is a rare genetic disorder that interferes with the body’s ability to create lactate dehydrogenase.
+LDH deficiency is a rare genetic disorder that interferes with the body’s ability to create LDH.

 Working with your health care provider is the best way to understand what your LDH test result means for you.
 Learn more by asking the following questions: